Offer ending soon

 Where,

-The concept of the power of compounding and how it works in favour of an investor when it comes to PPF calculation could be explained with the following table, which highlights the PPF interest earned, the principal invested and the PPF maturity value for 15, 20, and 30 year tenures.
+The concept of compounding and how it works in favour of an investor in PPF calculations can be explained with the following table, which highlights the PPF interest earned, the principal invested, and the PPF maturity value for 15, 20, and 30-year tenures.

 Investment Period | Total PPF Investment | Total Interest Earned | Maturity Value |